top of page

 Which character?

 I know that sounds quite strict and pedantic, but not only does it reduce confusion about who is experiencing which things, it also gives you as a writer a much greater opportunity to show the reader what the character is like and how they’re experiencing the world, and to make your reader feel close to them.
 Isn’t that what we all hope for in our creative writing?
-Louise Harnby illustrates this perfectly in her blog here.

-You can, of course, change to the viewpoint of a different character at intervals through your story, but unless you’re using omniscient, you really need to use a section break or new chapter between viewpoints.
+You can, of course, change to the viewpoint of a different character at intervals through your story, but unless you’re using ‘omniscient’, you really need to use a section break or new chapter between viewpoints.

 Avoiding head-hopping